NYSE: WMB

 Company profile

-The Williams Companies, Inc., together with its subsidiaries, operates as an energy infrastructure company primarily in the United States.
+The Williams Companies, Inc., alongside its subsidiaries, operates as a prominent energy infrastructure entity, primarily conducting business throughout the United States.

 Valuation